 Create a Design

 After signup 6 initial preset designs pop up at the head of the page (Instagram Post, Social Media, Pinterest Post etc), hover over each of them to see the dimensions of the design (in pixels).
-If none of the immediate options are relevant then click +More.
+If none of the immediate options is relevant then click +More.

 Often you’ll need a design that fits more obscure dimensions.
 Click ‘Use Custom Dimensions’ and enter the width x height in mm, inches or pixels.